canonical/chisel/docs/explanation/slices.md

 ## Defining slices

 A package's slices can be defined via a YAML slice definitions file.
-Check the
-{{slice_definitions_ref}} for more information about this file's format.
+Check {ref}`slice_definitions_ref` for more information about this file's format.